 Is the English 31 scheme a substitute for the French educational system?

 Not at all.
 English 31 works in very close partnership with its host French schools.
 Apart from English and history Geography, all subjects are taught in French.

 What examinations do English 31 pupils take?

 At the end of Collège, English 31 pupils take the Brevet International.
-At the end of the first year of the Lycée they take IGCSE English Language and English Literature (Cambridge International Examinations Board) NOTE: Starting 2024, Seconde students will no longer take the IGCSE.
+At the end of the first year of the Lycée they take IGCSE English Language (Cambridge International Examinations Board) NOTE: Starting 2024, Seconde students will no longer take the IGCSE.
 They will take the Cambridge C1/C2 level test in Première.
-At the end of the final year of the Lycée they take the International Option of the Baccalaureate.
+At the end of the final year of the Lycée, they take the International Option of the Baccalaureate.